nopara73/DotNetTor/docs/TorOverTcpProtocol.md

 ## 1.1 Overview

-ToT is a simple, application layer messaging protocol for this library, that makes TCP communication over Tor easier.
-ToT defines a request - response and subscribe - broadcast pattern.
+ToT is a simple, application layer, client-server, messaging protocol, that facilitates TCP communication over Tor.
+ToT defines a request-response and subscribe-notify patterns.

 ## 1.2 Context

 HTTP is the most commonly used application layer protcol.
-However HTTP fingerprinting makes it not ideal for privacy and the subscribe - broadcast pattern HTTP implementations are hacks.
+However HTTP fingerprinting makes it not ideal for privacy and the subscribe - notify pattern HTTP implementations are hacks.
 Tor is similar to a SOCKS5 proxy that is restricted to TCP.
 In order to exchange data through well known TCP connections, the connection must be estabilished through the Tor's SOCKS5 proxy first.
 If the connection is successful, TCP data exchange happens as usual.

 ## 1.3 Notation